Czech TV crisis: Description

+Aftermath

 Hodač resigned shortly after the demonstrations, citing health reasons, but the protesters vowed to continue their demonstrations in order to push for more resignations and a change in the law.
 The lower house of the Czech Parliament, the Chamber of Deputies of the Parliament of the Czech Republic, subsequently sacked the supervisory board of Czech Television, but a number of executives including Bobošíková refused to resign.
 The Chamber of Deputies then took control of Czech Television on a temporary basis until a General Director could be appointed.
 The Czech TV crisis eventually ended in February 2001, following the departure of the remaining executives.

 Jiří Janeček, one of the news anchors who occupied the studio in protest, was later elected Director General, a role he held until 2011.
 Bobošíková was later hired to host the political discussion program Sedmička on the private-owned TV Nova.
 She was elected a member of the European Parliament in 2004 on Železný's ticket but soon split with him.